-After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on Merrill Edge:
+After spending three months testing 15 of the best online brokers for our 12th Annual Review, here are our top findings on Merrill Edge:

-- Merrill Edge is our top pick in 2020 for investors looking to managing banking and brokerage under one roof.
-Merrill Edge received our industry award, #1 Overall Client Experience, thanks to offering $0 stock and ETF trades, excellent universal account management, the best multi-account rewards, and outstanding customer service.
+- Merrill Edge remains our top pick in 2022 for investors looking to manage banking and brokerage under one roof.
+Merrill Edge received our industry awards for No. 1 Overall Client Experience and No. 1 Client Dashboard, thanks to offering $0 stock and ETF trades, excellent universal account management, the best multi-account rewards and outstanding customer service.